hannutt/chatter/README.md

 The text of the message can also be converted to speech using the Speech Synthesis API.This feature also uses the Jquery click method in the same way as the text copy described above.
 After jquery has saved the text, the text is sent as a parameter to a JavaScript function that executes the Speech Synthesis API

+USER COUNTER

+The program uses a helper variable and the connect and disconnect methods of ioSockets to count users. the number of users is displayed in the user interface inside the html element.